TadiT7/treble_experimentations_wiki/Moto-G5S.md

 ---

-Tested By: Leandro Manhaes - XT1792 (Brazil), Firmware Version: Oreo BC12, Date tested: May 22nd, 2019
+Tested By: HowToRush (XT1794) Oreo Latest  1.1.2020-11.09.2020

-Also tested by: Tiago, null, The Crimin4l - EmpresaSSH, Anirudh Bhati
+Also tested by: Giv314, Comeb4ck, and several other members of the montana community over at @Montanalabtesters!

 Template created by @zguithues and @hackintosh5